 Synchronisation of Offline smart contracts

-In a typical PDL, transactions and smart contracts are installed on distributed nodes and these nodes musthave to be connected to the ledger to take part in consensus (i.e., approve or reject transactions).
-In the situations, when some of the nodes go offline possibly due to the reasons such as network connection or duty cycle, there are many scenarios possible, discussed in detail in PDL 010 [i.x].
+In a typical PDL, transactions and smart contracts are installed on distributed nodes and these nodes have to be connected to the ledger to take part in consensus (i.e., approve or reject transactions).
+In the situations, when some of the nodes go offline possibly due to the reasons such as network connection or duty cycle, there are many scenarios possible, discussed in detail in PDL 010, clause xx [i.x]. more details?
 Two examples are highlighted here:

 Independent smart contract – which may depend on validated data from offline nodes (i.e., nodes not connected to the PDL).
 Such smart contracts may or may not proceed processing depending on same.